May 7, 2018

 How agencies do chargebacks (a model for in-house teams)

-Typically in a chargeback model, agencies will add up a cost estimate from the onset of the project, often calculating the cost of the project based on what's included in the creative brief (see my last post about how creative briefs are another way to get more respect from your clients).
+Typically in a chargeback model, agencies will add up a cost estimate from the onset of the project, often calculating the cost of the project based on what's included in the creative brief.
 Work doesn't start on the project until client and creative agree on things, and then scope creep or project changes get reflected in the final bill.
 The Association of Registered Graphic Designers (RGD), a Canadian group, explains how this works:

 "Whether a designer charges by project or by hour, how much the entire project costs will be based on an assessment of the work's value and the amount of effort required to provide a successful end product.
 A designer must understand the full scope of the project and the client's needs before quoting a price."